Monday - Friday: 8:00 - 12:00 and 1:00 - 4:30

 A student may request a late withdrawal through the course instructor when a documented illness or extraordinary circumstance prevents withdrawal from a course by the established deadlines.
 Failing a class is not an appropriate reason to seek a late withdrawal.
 Students who are failing a course should follow the “Repeating Courses” policy stated in the catalog.
 The deadline for a filing for a late withdrawal for fall semester is March 15th for the immediately preceding fall semester and October 15th for the immediately preceding spring or summer.
 Students will be assessed a non-refundable $25 Late Withdrawal Fee per late withdrawn credit with a maximum of $100 per occurrence.

-The Office of the Registrar and the Office of Enrollment Management will forward all appeals of the registrar's determination of late withdrawal to the Appeal Committee, whose decision is final and not subject to further appeal.
+If you choose to appeal the Office of the Registrar will forward your late withdrawal to the Appeal Committee, whose decision is final and not subject to further appeal.

 Procedures for submitting/responding to late withdrawals requests are available here.

 Please feel free to contact our office if you have any questions.

 Please click here to view the administrative drop policy, effective Spring 2007.

 Information on Eastern Illinois University's Guaranteed Tuition Rate Plan can be found here.